 Designed by French architects Jacques Anziutti and Patrick Berger, it has been tagged one of the most ambitious architectural projects of the decade in Paris.
 The curvilinear structure of the Canopy consists of 18,000 scale-like pieces of glass supported by 7,000 tonnes of steel.
-The canopy is only one feature of the €1bn refurbishment of Les Halles and is still on process in the gardens and the RER station.
+The canopy is only one feature of the €1bn refurbishment of Les Halles and is still in process in the gardens and the RER station.

-From the words of Paris Mayor, Anne Hidalgo the revamp should forget the ‘urban catastrophe’ of the former complex.
+From the words of Paris Mayor Anne Hidalgo, the revamp should forget the ‘urban catastrophe’ of the former complex.

-And to end this little review here is a video posted by the Mairie de Paris with stunning views of the Heart of the French capital:
+And to end this little review, here is a video posted by the Mairie de Paris with stunning views of the Heart of the French capital: